 Destination catalog: A destination catalog is a list of available destinations in Experience Platform.

-Direct call rules: In Platform Launch, a direct-call rule is a rule that executes when it is called directly from the page, bypassing event-detection and lookup systems.
+Direct call rules: In the context of tags, a direct-call rule is a rule that executes when it is called directly from the page, bypassing event-detection and lookup systems.

 Display name: In Experience Data Model (XDM), a display name is a user-friendly name for a field that is shown in the UI.